 The Haven Bali Seminyak

 Address: Jl.
 Raya Seminyak 500, Seminyak, Bali, 80361, Indonesia

 Located at the dynamic hub of Seminyak lies The Haven, a pioneering lifestyle resort surrounded by an array of restaurants and famous beaches.

-Similar to other hotels, The Haven house complete bathroom amenities, coffee and tea maker, LCD TV, in-room safe, and laundry services too.
+Like other hotels, The Haven house has bathroom amenities, a coffee and tea maker, LCD TV, in-room safety, and laundry services.

 - Hotel Review: Alila Seminyak Bali

 - 8 Best Luxury Hotels In Bali That Will Make Your Vacation Truly Ecstatic

 - Top 10 Budget Resorts in Bali, Indonesia